p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 * Replicability is a sign of sound conduct and good reporting but does not guarantee robustness of the review.
 Therefore, additional quality-of-conduct assessment is required.
 * Some tools have been developed to assess risk of bias in systematic reviews, such as [ROBIS](https://www.bristol.ac.uk/population-health-sciences/projects/robis) or [CINeMA](https://doi.org/10.1371/journal.pmed.1003082).
 However, they are rather recent, and there is evidence agreement is low at least for some of them ([Gates 2020][Gates2020915]).
 * In contrast, [MECIR](https://community.cochrane.org/mecir-manual) have been out there for quite some time now.
-Also, it has been neatly integrated into [Cochrane Handbook 6](https://training.cochrane.org/handbook/current) that provides further insight into these issues.
+Also, they have been neatly integrated into [Cochrane Handbook 6](https://training.cochrane.org/handbook/current) that provides further insight into these issues.
 * Thus, I elect to use the [MECIR conduct standards](https://community.cochrane.org/mecir-manual/standards-conduct-new-cochrane-intervention-reviews-c1-c75) to assess quality of conduct.
 I will go over all 75 MECIR conduct items to get an understanding and will document for each item if it was followed, in my view.
 I will also provide rationale where relevant.
 All the documentation will take place directly in the text on the record page at Zheln.com.
 * In general, I expect _mandatory_ MECIR items to be followed, whereas _highly desirable_ items may be ignored.
 However, I acknowledge that MECIR standards (1) are not absolute and (2) were developed for intervention reviews only (whereas this overview may feature other systematic reviews as well).
 Also, some of the items would look critical for one review and not critical for another.
 * Hence, the final decision about whether or not I have observed evidence of critical conduct flaws is always mine to make; at the same time, I will do my best to accurately substantiate my findings in the appraisal text.
 My decision may be `7. ❌ Has Critical Conduct Flaws`, `7. ✅ No Critical Conduct Flaws Identified by Zheln`, or `7. ✅ No Conduct Flaws Identified by Zheln`, depending on those findings.